kailash-manasarovar/statement/docs/timeline/2026/july.md

 - It was funny though.
 - I'd be chatting to one of them, and they'd get a flea in their ear about something, and run off, or make excuses and stop the talk, or bring up something totally tangential for no reason.
 - Or another would be told how to act with me, and sometimes it was so ridiculous I found it quite amusing.
-- They were taking roles, and swapping them, and I think even the dogs were trained.
+- They were taking roles, and swapping them, and I think even the dogs were trained to move away from me, and towards a pen clicking I believe.
 - One of them was pretending to be an Israeli on the bus, and asking me questions as if I was seeking asylum.
 - Another was pretending to be a government official in charge of the "bridge".
-- Another, Brit, was asking me about my intentions, would I ever come back to the UK, that sort of thing.
+- Another, Brit - who I have seen before and remembered where, then forgot - was asking me about my intentions, would I ever come back to the UK, that sort of thing.
 - They were all actors.
 - It was total bananas.
 - Anyway.